AshasriSuravarapu99/Collabrative_Document_Store/README.md

 ## Optimistic Concurrency Control (OCC)

-Prevents concurrent users from overwriting each other's changes.
+Prevents concurrent users from overwriting each other's changes

 ### How OCC Works